-$$TEMPFILE fd, \begin{cases} CONTIGUOUS, fsize \\ EC \left[ / \left[ \left\{ bsize \\ 64 \right\} \right] \left[ / \left[ \left\{ isize \\ 3 \right\} \right] \left[ / \left[ bsize \right] \right] \left[ / \left[ bsize \right] \right] \right] \\ INDEX \left[ / \left[ \left\{ ireci \\ 126 \right\} \right] \left[ / \left[ bsize \right] \right] \left[ / \left[ isize \right] \right] \left[ / \left[ bsize \right] \right] \\ NB \left[ / \left[ \left\{ ireci \\ 126 \right\} \right] \left[ / \left[ bsize \right] \right] \left[ / \left[ isize \right] \right] \\ NB \left[ / \left[ \left\{ bsize \\ 126 \right\} \right] \left[ / \left[ bsize \right] \right] \left[ / \left[ isize \right] \right] \\ R \left[ / \left[ \left\{ bsize \\ 64 \right\} \right] \left[ / \left[ \left[ bsize \\ 3 \right] \right] \left[ / \left[ bsize \right] \right] \\ OOOD \right] \\ COOD \right] \end{cases} \end{cases}$$ lu is a decimal number specifying the logical unit of the currently selected task to which a temporary file is assigned.
-CONTIGUOUS specifies that the file type to be allocated is contiguous. fsize is a decimal number specifying the total allocation size in 256-byte sectors.
+lu is a decimal number specifying the logical

+unit of the currently selected task to which

+a temporary file is assigned.

+CONTIGUOUS specifies that the file type to be allocated

+is contiquous.

+fsize is a decimal number specifying the total

+allocation size in 256-byte sectors.
 This size can be any value up to the number of contiguous free sectors existing on the specified volume at the time the command is entered.

+EC specifies that the file type to be allocated

+is extendable contiguous.

+bsize

-EC specifies that the file type to be allocated is a decimal number specifying the physical bsize block size to be used for buffering and debuffering operations on the index file or data communications device, and for the data blocks used for indexed, nonbuffered indexed, and extendable contiguous files.
+is a decimal number specifying the physical block size to be used for buffering and debuffering operations on the index file or data communications device and for the data blocks used for indexed, nonbuffered indexed and extendable contiguous files.
 When INDEX, EC or NB is specified, bsize represents the block size in sectors of the physical data blocks containing the file.
-When ITAM is specified, bsize represents the buffer size in For INDEX files and ITAM buffers, if bytes. this parameter exceeds the maximum block size established during sysgen or by the operator, the maximum is used.
+When ITAM specified, bsize represents the buffer size in For INDEX files and ITAM buffers, if this parameter exceeds the maximum block size established during sysgen or by the operator, the maximum is used.
 For EC and NB files, this parameter can be any value between 1 and 255, inclusive.
-If bsize is omitted, the established at sysgen or by the default operator is used for INDEX and NB files.
-For EC and LR files, the default is 64 sectors. isize is a decimal number specifying the index block size.
+If bsize is omitted, default established at sysgen or by operator is used for INDEX and NB files.
+EC and LR files, the default is 64 sectors.

+isize

+is a decimal number specifying the index block size.
 For INDEX and NB files, the default value is established at sysgen or by the SET BLOCKS command.
 For EC and LR files, the default value is three sectors (768 bytes).
 If the index block size exceeds the maximum disk block size established at sysgen or by the SET BLOCKS command, the maximum is used.
 Neither bsize nor isize can exceed 255.

+keys

+specifies the write and read protection keys for the file.
+These keys are in the form of a hexadecimal halfword, the most significant byte of which signifies the write key and the least significant byte, the read key.
+If this parameter is omitted, both keys default to 0.

+specifies the file type to be allocated is buffered indexed.

+lrecl

-INDEX specifies the file type to be allocated is buffered indexed. lrecl is a decimal number specifying the logical record length of an indexed or nonbuffered indexed file, or a data communications device.
+is a decimal number specifying the logical record length of an indexed or nonbuffered indexed file, or a data communications device.
 It cannot exceed 65,535 bytes.
 Its default is 126 bytes.

+NB

-NB specifies that the file type to be allocated is nonbuffered indexed.
-LR specifies a long record file.
-For long record files, the logical record length is specified by the data block size (bsize) parameter (i.e., the logical record length is the data block size).
+specifies that the file type to be allocated is nonbuffered indexed.

-S specifies that the file type to be allocated is extendable contiguous.